iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 When multiple data formats are available, we always prefer **contingency tables** (count data), followed by prevalence tables, and finally odds ratios or relative risk.
 You only need to extract one format of data for a given factor.

+.. attention:: If extracting an odds ratio, be sure to extract the p-value corresponding to that odds ratio, if provided.
+For factors defined by odds ratios, p-values cannot be calculated later, unlike factors defined by contingency or prevalence tables.

 |br|